robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 compared to time windows of lower edge overlap, between approximately June and October (Figure <a href="#fig:temp">4</a> C).
 Graph strength peaked across the time series between January 2018 and April 2018.
-These results suggest that ordinal multilayer networks can effectively capture discrete time windows of aggregation and dissaggregation related to resource availability, and highlight the importance of carefully selecting the temporal scale of analysis. <!-- TODO see comment-->
+These results highlight the importance of carefully selecting the temporal scale of analysis to effectively capture within- and across-year variation in sociality.

 As the number of observations used to generate multilayer networks increased, individuals became more connected and variance in metrics